 Semi-Formal pupils require a higher level of adult support, both for their learning needs and their care, and are likely to need some sensory and experience stimulation with their curriculum broken down into small steps.
 Some of our Semi-Formal pupils communicate by signing (BSL), eye-pointing, E-Tran, Eyegaze, simple evolving language, communication with symbols, pictures, objects and PECS.
 Their attainment is likely to stay within the P-Levels.

 All our Semi-Formal pupils follow highly individualised timetables, that link to their specific areas of development:

 Sensory and physical development

 Personal, Social Emotional and Mental Health

-For all our Semi-Formal pupils the individualisation of every timetable id the key to their progress.
-We use their interest and stimulation in specific areas to push their progress.
-This could be emergent speech, a flair for music, developing EyeGaze communication or exceptional ability in a single subject area such as Music or Outdoor Learning.
+For all our Semi-Formal pupils the individualisation of every timetable is the key to their progress.
+We use their interest and stimulation in specific areas to push their educational outcomes.
+This could be emergent speech, a flair for music, developing EyeGaze communication or exceptional ability in a single subject area such as Outdoor Learning.